 There are a lot of places to stay in San Antonio.
 For our guide to the riverwalk, we wanted to share some good options that are either on, or very close to, the San Antonio River Walk.

-- Marriott Rivercenter – Connected to the Rivercentre mall and on the Riverwalk, this well-rated 4* property has an indoor and outdoor pool, fitness centre, variety of dining options, and all rooms are en-suite.
+- Marriott Rivercenter – Connected to the Rivercenter mall and on the Riverwalk, this well-rated 4* property has an indoor and outdoor pool, fitness centre, variety of dining options, and all rooms are en-suite.

 - Hotel Gibbs Downtown Riverwalk – This hotel is just across the street from the Alamo and a minute or so from the River Walk.
 It’s a mid-range hotel, and was where we stayed in San Antonio.
-We loved the great breakfast, friendly staff, well-sized rooms, and fantastic location
+We loved the great breakfast, friendly staff, well-sized rooms, and fantastic location.

-- Drury Plaza Hotel San Antonio Riverwalk – a 3* property with direct access to the Riverwalk, with a rooftop swimming pool as well as an indoor pool.
-Breakfast is available, and rooms come with coffee machines, microwaves and refrigerators
+- Drury Plaza Hotel San Antonio Riverwalk – A 3* property with direct access to the Riverwalk, with a rooftop swimming pool as well as an indoor pool.
+Breakfast is available, and rooms come with coffee machines, microwaves and refrigerators.

-- Hyatt Regency San Antonio Riverwalk – found on the Riverwalk and just 100 yards from the Alamo, this 4* hotel gets excellent reviews.
+- Hyatt Regency San Antonio Riverwalk – Found on the Riverwalk and just 100 yards from the Alamo, this 4* hotel gets excellent reviews.
 Rooms have coffee makers and fridges, work areas, and there’s a pool.

-- Holiday Inn San Antonio Riverwalk – a good value 3* hotel on the Riverwalk, the Holiday Inn has on-site dining, a cafe and gym.
+- Holiday Inn San Antonio Riverwalk – A good value 3* hotel on the Riverwalk, the Holiday Inn has on-site dining, a cafe and gym.
 Rooms have work desks, coffee makers and refrigerators.

 It’s worth being aware that this part of San Antonio is a more premium part of the city, being in the heart of downtown, so prices can be a little higher on average than other parts of the city.
 You can see more listings for San Antonio, which includes hotels, apartments and hostels, on booking.com here.